lenincompres/domify/README.md

 # Domify
 by Lenin Compres

-The *domify* function creates DOM elements from a provided JS object sturcture.
-By default the elements are appended to the *document.body*.
+The domify function creates the DOM elements in the document.body.
+If called before the body is loaded, it will listen fo the onload event to execute.
+It returns the container element, in this case document.body.

 ```javascript
 domify({